scastiel/gatsby-theme-potato/src/pages/posts/2019-08-03-lost-redux-saga-reimplement-them/index.md

 I used to live exactly that with Redux-Saga.
 And in my opinion, one of the best ways to understand how a library works is to try to implement it yourself.
 Well, obviously a minimalistic version of it.

+_This article is not an introduction to Redux or Redux-Saga.
+There are plenty of them on the web, including their respective official documentations ([Redux](https://redux.js.org/basics/basic-tutorial), [Redux-Saga](https://redux-saga.js.org/docs/introduction/BeginnerTutorial.html)).
+I suppose you already know basics but want to know more about what’s really inside._

 In this article, I’ll show you how to write basic implementations of Redux and Redux Saga.
 If you use them in your React projects, you could discover they’re not as magical as they may seem.

+Final source code and samples are available [in this sandbox](https://codesandbox.io/embed/thirsty-glade-0g196), if you want to see the result right now.

-Let’s start with Redux
+## Create a store with Redux

 The base concept of Redux is the store.
-To create one, you’ll need a reducer and an initial state. if we suppose that the initial state is determined by what the reducer returns when no state is provided to him, we can define a `createStore` function taking only a reducer as parameter:
+To create one, you’ll need a reducer and an initial state.
+If we suppose that the initial state is determined by what the reducer returns when no state is provided to him, we can define a `createStore` function taking only a reducer as parameter:

 ```js
 const createStore = reducer => ({